Mortalitas/GShade-Preset-Installer/README.md

 Lastly, replace the existing `PresetPayload.zip` in `Resources` with your own.
 You can use any structure you like, but ensure that any additional textures are in the root of your new zip.

-The included `PresetPayload.zip` is packaged with examples.
+The included `PresetPayload.zip` is packaged with examples, and the [FaeShade Branch](https://github.com/Mortalitas/GShade-Preset-Installer/tree/FaeShade) offers a look into a customized version.